 We all love a nice cup of coffee, don't we?
 Still, we should be careful with it on days when we know we have a yoga session in the coming hours.
 Caffeine=more dehydration.

-No matter how high your tolerance is for caffeine, too much of it can still trigger a headache.
+No matter how high your tolerance for caffeine is, too much can still trigger a headache.
 Flush your body with water after your beloved morning cup of joe, or wait until after your yoga session and enjoy it then.

-Caffeine is a diuretic that encourages your body to let go of its water.
-So, you should make up for any caffeine intake by drinking enough water as well.
+Caffeine is a diuretic that encourages your body to lose water.
+Therefore, you should make up for any caffeine intake by drinking enough water as well.

 According to PureHealth's article about what to eat and drink before and after yoga, you should drink at least 250ml of water 30 minutes before your yoga class.